meggrooms/UFOs/README.md

 <BR><BR>

 ## Summary
-While the webpage and filter are effective, there are a few drawbacks with the breadth of the filter.<BR><BR>
+While the webpage and filter are effective, there are a few drawbacks concerning filter functionality<BR>
  #### <ins>Drawbacks and recommended suggestions</ins>
 The filter parameters aren't as effective as they could be.
 As an example, the user may not know what city they want to search. <BR>
  <strong>Recommendation:</strong> In this case having a dropdown menu with available cities could be helpful.
 A resource to consider is W3School, specifically <a href="https://www.w3schools.com/howto/howto_js_dropdown.asp">this link.</a><BR><BR>